apache/james-project/src/site/markdown/server/manage-webadmin.md

 ```
 If the Accept header in the request is "message/rfc822", then the response will be the _eml_ file itself.

-Additional query parameter `additionalFields` add the existing information to the response for the supported values:
+Additional query parameter `additionalFields` add the existing information
+to the response for the supported values (only work with "application/json" Accept header):

  - attributes
  - headers
  - textBody